 Areas in Charlotte that are good for hotels include:

 - Charlotte’s southwest side of uptown, near the NASCAR Hall of Fame.

 - the Eagle Lake area on the west side of Charlotte.
 It’s not far from the airport with easy access to the interstates.

 - South Park is a little further from the interstates, but the area around South Park Mall has lots of shopping and restaurants.

-Planning to visit McAdenville – Christmas Town USA in North Carolina?
+Planning to visit McAdenville – Christmas Town USA?
 Pin this guide so you can find it later.